defunkt/pystache/README.rst

 * Python 2.7

 JSON support is needed only for the command-line interface and to run the spec tests.
-Python's json_ module is new as of Python 2.6.
-Python's simplejson_ package works with earlier versions of Python.
-Because simplejson stopped officially supporting Python 2.4 as of version 2.1.0, Python 2.4 requires an earlier version.
+We require simplejson_ for earlier versions of Python since Python's json_ module was added in Python 2.6.
+Moreover, we require an earlier version of simplejson for Python 2.4 since simplejson stopped officially supporting Python 2.4 with version 2.1.0.

 Install It